 1. What is Decision Intelligence (DI)?

 Imagine a world where software not only speeds up business decisions but makes them exceptional.
 That’s what Decision Intelligence (DI) is all about.
 It’s not just another kind of artificial intelligence (AI) or new tech marketing term.
-In fact, unlike traditional business intelligence that simply presents data, DI actively combines artificial intelligence, data analytics, and managerial expertise to guide decision-making.
+In fact, unlike traditional business intelligence that simply presents data, DI actively combines artificial intelligence, data analytics, and managerial expertise to supercharge decision-making.
 To better explain, let’s start with a definition for Decision Intelligence.

 “Decision intelligence (DI) is a practical discipline that advances decision making by explicitly understanding and engineering how decisions are made and how outcomes are evaluated, managed and improved via feedback.”